-The typical asking rate per listing is in the $20's per square foot per year.
-The Bayside region is experiencing a a boost in rates.
-In the last 3 months, the median rate went up $2 per sqft per year.
-That's a 9% increase in rent.
+On average, listings lease in the $10's per square foot per year.
+The Bayside submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $17 per sqft per year.

 Compared to the rest of the Seattle Metropolitan Area market, the Bayside region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 17 listings have come on the market, which means spaces are probably leasing quickly.
+In the last 90 days, 17 listings have come on the market, which means listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 41% of the available leases in the Bayside are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,130 sqft.
-Most properties in this region are close to 2 floors.
-Most buildings in this region were built in 1921 and are Class A.
+Even though the median size is 6,550 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are close to 2 floors.
+Most buildings in this area were built in 1925 and are Class B.